 - To satisfy the 80″ x 88″ dimensions, weavers may stitch panels together.

 - Color: Coverlets should use a black, white, and grey color palette only

-- You may work with colors as you wish: white and grey, black and white, black and dark black, dark and light grey, white and light gray and black – however you want to do it.
+- You may work with colors as you wish: white and grey, black and white, black and dark black, dark and light grey, white and light gray and black, etc.

 - Materials: may be traditional or contemporary at the discretion of the weaver

-- Maker: Coverlets may be woven by a single individual or by groups working together
+- Maker: Coverlets may be woven by an individual or by groups working together

 - Quality: High quality is expected.
 While this is not a juried event, coverlets that do not meet the standards of the exhibition may not be shown.
 We will need to be able to fold and unfold them!